bacor/catafolk/datasets/densmore-nootka/README.md

 - Song 49 appears twice in the dataset, with two different drum parts.
     Only the first version is included, so `No_49_Wand_Dance_Song_-_with_2nd_rendition_drums.krn` is ignored.
+- All songs have the same location (Neah Bay, Washington), since Densmore reports that she collected all songs there (p.
+V).

 Notes on additional metadata